 Welcome to our guide on business school options in Minnesota.
 To compile our list of accredited business schools in Minnesota, we first looked at the National Center for Educational Statistics (NCES) data.
-According to the NCES, there are at least 10 undergraduate business schools and seven graduate business schools in Minnesota that are business accredited, and all of the schools in our database are also regionally accredited by the Higher Learning Commission (HLC).
+According to the NCES, at least ten undergraduate business schools and seven graduate business schools in Minnesota are business accredited.
+All of the schools in our database are also regionally accredited by the Higher Learning Commission (HLC).

-All the schools on our list are all non-profit or public and have accreditation by at least one of the following: the Association to Advance Collegiate Schools of Business (AACSB), the Accreditation Council for Business Schools and Programs (ACBSP), or the International Accreditation Council for Business Education (IACBE).
+All the schools on our list are non-profit or public.
+They have accreditation by at least one of the following: the Association to Advance Collegiate Schools of Business (AACSB), the Accreditation Council for Business Schools and Programs (ACBSP), or the International Accreditation Council for Business Education (IACBE).

-Below you will find information on our list of business degrees, including a variety of sortable criteria that will help narrow down your ideal institution.
+Below you will find information on our list of business degrees, including various sortable criteria that will help narrow down your ideal institution.
 The tables include data on tuition (before aid), average financial aid per student, admission exam median scores, and acceptance and graduation rates.

 Best business schools in Minnesota according to US News data.

 - University of Minnesota-Twin Cities – #29 in Best Business Schools, #9 in Best Part-time MBA, #76 in Top National Universities, #42 in Best Colleges of Veterans, #30 in Top Public Schools, #18 in Best Undergraduate Business School Programs, #23 in Best Management Bachelor Programs

 - Minnesota State University-Mankato – #125 in Best Part-time MBA Programs, #32 in Top Public Schools, #274 in Best Undergraduate Business School Programs